rakeshSoftwareDevops/React_Node_SnippetManager/README.md

 # React_Node_SnippetManager
-This repo contains the code for Snippet Manager whose Frontend is developed using React and Backend is developed using NodeJS
+This repo contains the code for Snippet Manager whose Frontend is developed using React and Backend is developed using NodeJS.
+The current repo contains the code in react